Hurwitzzz/ACCN-Project/final_project/Readme.txt

 6. Manages to inference classification on FPGA with MediumNet (without overlapping)

 7. Full implementation with different datatype
-	We tested synthesizing a design with a different datatype (see conv.h), but curiously found it to not affect the reported latency by a significant factor, so dropped it for now.
+	We tested synthesizing a design with a different datatype, a 16bit fixed point number, (see conv.h), but did not not actually benchmark or test it though, but in principle the implementation should be easily adaptable to other datatypes as we use a C define for our datatype dt which is currently set to float.
-	We did not actually benchmark or test it though, but in principle the implementation should be easily adaptable to other datatypes as we use a C define for our datatype dt which is currently set to float.
-Should others be implemented one must convert to dt after readBMP and from dt before classifyImage.
+	One can experiment by setting it to different ap_fixed fixed point types, but currently the Softmax implementation isn't adapted to fixed points properly so will exceed the values representable by fixed point and result in a crash.

-	The latency reported on Vitis HLS is a bit weird anyways.
-It doesn't really match up with the performance we eventually got when running the benchmark on the board.
+	There is a way to fix softmax by exploiting the laws of exp.

 -> How do we interface between CPU and FPGA: